Picky Kids, Eating and Autism

 - Last step–the holy grail: PUTTING THE SMALLEST PIECE in his/her mouth and finally swallowing the food.

-- It is highly possible that little chewing will happen the first go-around.
+- Note: It is highly possible that little chewing will happen the first go-around.
 Work with your child to chew before swallowing the food as the final step!

 Eating outside the home, while still preserving the GFCF healthy diet principles, is now possible and enjoyable.
 Jeff now has some favorite restaurants, we can go to family gatherings without a cooler (with a little prior education/reminders to our families about Jeff’s dietary restrictions) and mom gets a break from cooking now and again.
 Here’s to solving your picky child syndrome!